TanYa-Go/Babushka-Bakes/TESTING.md

         * *Easily login and logut*
         * *Easily recover my password if neccesary*

-Benfeits of creating an account:
+Benefits of creating an account:
 * Personal information saved in their profile for easier future purchases
 * Having a list of past orders saved in their account
 * Receiving notifications about discounts, giveaways etc.